Testicular cancer treatment

 - Radiation therapy

-Chemotherapy, radiation therapy and RPLND can cause temporary or permanent infertility.
+Chemotherapy, radiation therapy and RPLND can affect your fertility.
+This may be temporary or permanent.
 If you may want to have children in the future, ask your doctor for a referral to a fertility specialist before treatment starts.
-You may be able to store sperm for later use (sperm banking).
+You may be able to store sperm for later use.

 Podcast: Making Treatment Decisions